-This article explains the requirements to enter the University of Warwick’s Medicine degree, including academic achievements, UCAT results and work experience!
+This article explains the requirements, clinical placement opportunities and rankings of the University of Warwick’s Medicine degree — find out what they have to offer and what you need in terms of academic achievements, UCAT results and work experience!

 Overview of the University of Warwick